January 20, 1985: Apple attempts to build on the triumph of the previous year’s “1984” Macintosh commercial with another Super Bowl ad.

 ‘Lemmings’ is a critical and commercial failure

 Looking back, the “Lemmings” ad makes me sympathize a bit with the Apple executives who vehemently opposed running the original “1984” ad due to its bleak tone.
-Yes, they were clearly wrong in their judgement in 1984.
+Yes, they were clearly wrong in their judgment in 1984.
 But the difference between the two ads is not as great as you might think.

 Both were directed by an acclaimed commercial mastermind.
 Both used a drab color palette to depict a world without Apple.
 And both depicted zombielike individuals, awoken to the possibility of the Mac.